 Lookup Table

-The CoverageFill class carries and ordered list of lookup entries.
+The CoverageFill class carries an ordered list of lookup entries.
 Each of these entries carries a range used to evaluate a match by testing if the coverage value matches the range.
 The first lookup entry with a matching range is used to apply up to one of each type of portrayal (colour, numeric annotation or a symbol) to the coverage element.
 This allows for example to fill a cell in a grid with a colour and assign a numeric or symbol annotation to the cell as well.

+The lookup table can also associate an alert specified in the drawing instruction with a range of coverage values.
+When associating alerts with coverage values there may or may not be portrayal elements (colour, numeric annotation or a symbol) present.

 Model